dy2012/dy2012.github.io/_posts/2014-11-10-some-tips-for-grep.md

 * "-l" Display only the file names which matches the given pattern.
 * "-r" Search a string recursively in all Directories.

-####1.Grep for a string, but show the preceding 5 lines and following 5 lines as well as the matched the line.
+####1, Grep for a string, but show the preceding 5 lines and following 5 lines as well as the matched the line.

 -B number to set how many lines before the match and -A number for the number of lines after the match.